Sawgrass, Florida: TPC Sawgrass Players Club

 This upscale community in Ponte Vedra Beach consists of 1,200 acres.
 Located between the Atlantic Ocean and the Intracoastal Waterway, Sawgrass Players Club, a gated community, holds 16 neighborhoods, a retirement community called Vicar's Landing, the Oak Bridge Golf and Country Club, and the famous golf course, the TPC Sawgrass.

 Sawgrass Country Club

 Located in Ponte Vedra Beach, this residential area resides to the east of A1A.
 There are 38 smaller neighborhoods within the large gated community.
 Within Sawgrass Country Club, there is a private golf course with amenities and a beach club across the street.
 Membership is required.

 Demographics

 Sawgrass comprises two subdivisions: Sawgrass Country Club and TPC Sawgrass Players Club.
 The total number of residences is 1,409 in Sawgrass Country Club and 1,564 in TPC Sawgrass Players Club for a total of 2,973.
 This calculation excludes Vicar's Landing retirement apartment community located in TPC Sawgrass Players Club.
-The median resident age is 56.6 years while Florida's median age is 41.8.
-Males make up 47.6% of sawgrass while females make up 52.4%.
-The population density is 1,600.4 people per square mile (617.5/km^{2}).
-There are 3,089 housing units at an average density of 1,000.3 /sqmi.